gemadarc/gemadarc.github.io/collaboration/_posts/2021-11-18-the-7th-collaboration-meeting.md

 ## Slides

 Please upload your slides to this [Google Drive folder](https://drive.google.com/drive/folders/1I2yQfuuc4_6dPu5WBeAM2q7LfOPbDOks?usp=sharing) under the corresponding day of your talk with the following file naming scheme: {Sequence number of your talk}{Your Last Name}.{suffix}.
 For example, Mathbar's talk is the 8th one.
 He can name his file as *08SinghRaut.pdf*.
-This way, we can easily find the right presentation slides in the shared Google Drive folder.
+This way, we can easily find the presentation slides in the shared Google Drive folder.

 ## Contact